50 Best American-Made Products You Can Buy

 Shop Now

-After years of Jeep Wranglers and Cherokees leading the list of cars made with the most benefit for the U.S. economy, followed by a year in which the Ford Ranger took the honors, this year credits Tesla with having assembly locations, parts, and a manufacturing workforce that's the most about America.
-The 16-year-old company makes the all-electric Model 3 in Fremont, California.
-What's more, its Model 7 comes in third.
-(The Ford Mustang is second, made in Flat Rock, Michigan.)
+After years of Jeep Wranglers and Cherokees leading the list of cars made with the most benefit for the U.S. economy, followed by a year in which the Ford Ranger took the honors, 2022 saw the Tesla Model Y and the Model 3 topping the list of vehicles having assembly locations, parts, and a manufacturing workforce that are the most about America.
+The 20-year-old company makes the all-electric Model 3 in Fremont, California.
+What's more, its Model X and Model S were ranked No. 5 and No. 6, respectively.

 John Deere 1023E Sub-Compact Utility Tractor